 Call 1 844-542-4678 to speak to our advisors.

-Frequently Asked Questions(FAQs) About Disability Insurance in Canada
+FAQs About Disability Insurance in Canada

 Disability Insurance can sometimes be convoluted, but you can make empowered decisions if you are armed with the proper knowledge.
-Following are the most frequently asked questions that we get at Canadian LIC so that you can relate to and understand each aspect better:
+Following are the most frequently asked questions that we get at Canadian LIC, so that you can relate to and understand each aspect better:

 Maria is a freelance graphic designer in Toronto.
 She wasn’t sure where to start with respect to Disability Insurance.
 She called Canadian LIC and received a free, no-obligation quote, tailored to her budget and coverage requirements.
-We went through all of the options and explained what is driving your premiums so everything was very clear and easy to understand.
+We went through all of the options and explained what is driving your premiums, so everything was very clear and easy to understand.

 Get a quote for Disability Insurance simply by contacting a reputable Disability Insurance carrier like Canadian LIC.
 We require only some basic information on your occupation, your earnings, and your health before coming up with a tailored quote for you.